 When the router is turned on, it performs a power-on self test.
 If the Power LED turns red after a few seconds or at any other time during normal operation, there is a fault within the router.
-The power LED also turns red when you depress the factory default reset push button, and blinks red 3 times when that button is released.
+The power LED also turns red when you depress the factory default reset push buttons (that is, when you depress the Wireless On/Off and WPS Dome on top of the router simultaneously), and blinks red 3 times when that button is released.
 However, in this case, the wireless-N modem router is working normally.